-Last year, the NSW Government signaled plans to replace the Emergency Services Levy (ESL) paid on insurance, with a new Fire and Emergency Services Levy (FESL) which would be collected with council rates effective from 1 July 2017.
+In 2016, the NSW Government signalled plans to replace the Emergency Services Levy (ESL) paid on insurance, with a new Fire and Emergency Services Levy (FESL) which would be collected with council rates effective from 1 July 2017.

-However, the NSW Government has since delayed these changes and on 30 May 2017 announced that insurers would again be required to collect ESL from policy holders, recommencing from 1 July 2017.
+However, the NSW Government delayed these changes and on 30 May 2017 announced that insurers would again be required to collect ESL from policy holders, recommencing from 1 July 2017.

 We've prepared some information about the update to the ESL and the impacts to your policy.

 In line with the original changes in 2016, we previously advised policy holders that we would be removing the ESL for all property insurance policies.
-However, given the deferral of the new FESL legislation, an ESL will be reintroduced on all NSW property insurance policies.
+However, given the deferral of the new FESL legislation, an ESL has been reintroduced on all NSW property insurance policies.

 This change simply means that you will continue to pay the ESL on your insurance policy, rather than funding of NSW emergency services agencies through the proposed FESL in council rates.

 Nothing.
-Simply follow the payment instructions provided with your renewal.
-The ESL will be collected with your policy and will be used to fund NSW emergency services.
+Simply follow the payment instructions provided with your policy documentation.
+The ESL collected will be used to fund NSW emergency services.
 Your policy documentation will detail your contribution.

 No. With the deferral of the FESL legislation, councils should not be charging the ESL yet as it will be collected via insurance policies.